-Where is Caroline County MD?
+Where is Denton and Caroline County MD?
 In the center of the Delmarva Peninsula, it’s the premier agricultural county in Maryland, known more for what it grows in the earth than what it gleans from the Bay.
 You’ll want to stay at least a night.
 Read on.

-Things to Do in Caroline County MD
+Things to Do in in Denton MD and Surrounding Caroline County

 VISIT: Linchester Mill, Preston